Fermans/my-notes/README.md

 <li>Config Vundle for your vim.
 <li>Rename this file to ".vimrc" and put it under home dir of your linux.
 </ol>
+# note-of-google-python-style-guide.md
+The translation of google python style guide.